 Operator Cab Inspection

-- Ensure all steps, handrails and grab bars are secure and safe
+- Make sure all steps, handrails and grab bars are secure

-- Inspect all windows and mirrors to ensure you can see all around you at all times
+- Inspect and configure all windows and mirrors to ensure optimal visibility

-- If the machine has wipers, check that they effectively clear the windshield and the wiper fluid is topped off
+- If the machine has wipers, check wiper fluid levels and make sure the wipers effectively clear the windshield

-- Check that the seatbelt, safety harness, and all corresponding elements are working properly
+- Check that the seatbelt, safety harness, and other safety-related elements in the cab

 - Test the horn